hdowens/projeul_sols/README.md

 q28 - sum of the diagonals in a 1001 x 1001 number spiral matrix, solved with a few simple observations such as the step of the diagonal numbers increasing by 2 for every 4 numbers in the diagonal ( the four corners )

 q30 - sum of all the numbers which are themselves a sum of fifth powers of their digits.
 Solved with a loop and a formula for finding the limit to the loop.
+I wrote a generic solution for any power, instead of just 5 with two functions.

 q35 - circular primes, how many below one million, solved with a function I wrote to shift integers by pos